-This statement was adopted by $..St\ A\ Church...$ (Parish) at a Parochial Church Council meeting held on $..27^{th}$ of TheMonthofSundays 2088 ...
+This statement was adopted by ...
+St A Church...
+(Parish) at a Parochial Church Council meeting held on ...
+27th of TheMonthofSundays 2088 ...

-This policy will be reviewed each year to monitor the progress which has been achieved.
-We recognize that everyone has different levels of vulnerability and that each of us may be regarded as vulnerable at some time in our lives.

-(example of principles) church defines specific sub text and clauses as relevant

-- We recognise that a position of power in relation to another creates a risk of vulnerability.
+- 1. This policy will be reviewed each year to monitor the progress which has been achieved.
+We recognize that everyone has different levels of vulnerability and that each of us may be regarded as vulnerable at some time in our lives. - (example of principles) church defines specific sub text and clauses as relevant - We recognise that a position of power in relation to another creates a risk of vulnerability.
 As a consequence we strive to ensure that we consider power when working and leading with people. - We recognise that children by virtue of legal status and dependency on adults for their emotional and physical needs will always be vulnerable and at a disadvantage.
-We commit to considering this in our children's activities- undertaking supervision of staff working with them and risk assessing activities and groups as a check and balance in our work. - We understand that illness, disability, race, mental health and other issues can put adults in a position of vulnerability.
+We commit to considering this in our children's activities undertaking supervision of staff working with them and risk assessing activities and groups as a check and balance in our work. - We understand that illness, disability, race, mental health and other issues can put adults in a position of vulnerability.
 We accept that these can be long term (ongoing), or temporary.
-We commit to considering this in our adults activities and events undertaking supervision of staff and risk assessing activities and groups as a check and balance in our work. - We commit to transparency in our actions and accountability for our work. - 2.
-As members of this parish we commit ourselves to respectful pastoral care for all adults and children to whom we minister.
+We commit to considering this in our adults activities and events - undertaking supervision of staff and risk assessing activities and groups as a check and balance in our work. - We commit to transparency in our actions and accountability for our work.

+2. As members of this parish we commit ourselves to respectful pastoral care for all adults and children to whom we minister.

-- We will consider issues relating to spiritual care in prayer activity, ensuring that members of our prayer team consider power, control and spiritual abuse issues in their ministry. - We will ensure that leaders of our children's Sunday schools and house groups as well as other ministries that involve working with vulnerable persons have appropriate enhanced DBS checks. - We will ensure that those who care for people in our parish attend appropriate safeguarding training. - We commit to discuss safeguarding and support to of safeguarding as a standing PCC agenda item - 3.
-We commit ourselves to the safeguarding of people who may be vulnerable, ensuring their well-being in the life of this church. - church defines specific sub text and clauses as relevant Consider what you church does in the community and what activities it runs.
-Do you have groups for older persons, drop ins for mothers etc. - 4.
-We commit ourselves to promoting safe practice by those in positions of trust.
+- We will consider issues relating to spiritual care in prayer activity, ensuring that members of our prayer team consider power, control and spiritual abuse issues in their ministry. - We will ensure that leaders of our children's Sunday schools and house groups as well as other ministries that involve working with vulnerable persons have appropriate enhanced DBS checks. - We will ensure that those who care for people in our parish attend appropriate safeguarding training. - We commit to discuss safeguarding and support to of safeguarding as a standing PCC agenda item church defines specific sub text and clauses as relevant - Consider what you church does in the community and what activities it runs.
+Do you have groups for older persons, drop ins for mothers etc.